 Seattle Cough Strain Medicinal Benefits and Side Effects

-Where to get Seattle Cough Seeds
+How to Breed Seattle Cough Seeds

 Below you can find a list of strains that are parents and predecessors which led to the medicinal effects and properties of the Seattle Cough cannabis strain.
 It was through the breeding of these strains which led to the production of Seattle Cough marijuana seeds, while attempting to cultivate their combined effects and therapeutic properties.
+To breed your own Seattle Cough seeds, you would need to cultivate a mixture of the following strains: